ng-learn-org/ng-learn-org.github.io/_posts/2013-12-12-AngularJS_Workshop_From_Zero_To_Ninja_Jr_Part3.markdown

         expect(scope.fullName).toBe "First Last"
   {% endhighlight %}

-  Lets run the tests, go to the console and execute 'grunt test'.
-You will see "Expected undefined to be 'Santiago Esteva'." and "PhantomJS 1.9.2 (Linux): Executed 1 of 1 (1 FAILED) ERROR (0.183 secs / 0.009 secs)"
+  Lets run the tests, go to the console and execute \'grunt test\'.
+You will see \"Expected undefined to be \'Santiago Esteva\'.\" and \"PhantomJS 1.9.2 (Linux): Executed 1 of 1 (1 FAILED) ERROR (0.183 secs / 0.009 secs)\"
-  That's actually great.
+  That\'s actually great.
 This is the expected output.
 Now we have a failing unit test that we can code against.
 Kudos!

  - **Development Flow - Coding:** Now we will write the minimum amount of code to make the unit test pass.
 In our app.coffee we will create the function to compose the fullName